participatoryml/participatoryml.github.io/index.md

 subtitle: ICML 2020 Workshop (July 17 or 18)
 ---

+Because of the SARS-CoV-2/COVID-19 pandemic, the workshop will take place virtually.
+The exact format will be based on the [ICML conference guidelines](https://icml.cc).

 ## Overview

 The designers of a machine learning (ML) system typically have far more